On The Job: Care New England hiring health care staff

 EAST PROVIDENCE, R.I.
-(WPRI) — 12 News continues to bring you Rhode Island employees who are currently hiring.
+(WPRI) — 12 News continues to bring you Rhode Island employers who are currently hiring.

 Care New England is hiring nurses, medical assistants, CNAs, mental health workers, case managers, medical technologists, technicians, program and clinical therapists, and environmental service technicians.